python-screen-builder/python-screen-builder/README.md

 - added undo for new widgets
 - added default_settings so screen builder can run without settings.json file
 - added ability to use external class files in settings.json

+## Version 4.0 Changes
+- fixed path to allow exe version to look in current directory
+- fixed list box options size to be same as list box size
+- fixed radius input check for button and toggle button
+- fixed layout padding for screen builder window
+- added switch and text input widgets to pallet

 <!--
 **python-screen-builder/python-screen-builder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.